kaushikgopal/RxJava-Android-Samples/README.md

 *There are certain quirks about the "hotness" of the source observable used in this example.
 Check [my blog post](http://blog.kaush.co/2015/07/11/a-note-about-the-warmth-share-operator/) out where I explain the specifics.*

+I have since rewritten this example using an alternative approach.
+While the [`ConnectedObservable` approach worked](https://github.com/kaushikgopal/RxJava-Android-Samples/blob/master/app/src/main/java/com/morihacky/android/rxjava/fragments/RotationPersist1WorkerFragment.java#L20) it enters the lands of "multicasting" which can be tricky (thread-safety, .refcount etc.).
+Subjects on the other hand are far more simple.
+You can see it rewritten [using a `Subject` here](https://github.com/kaushikgopal/RxJava-Android-Samples/blob/master/app/src/main/java/com/morihacky/android/rxjava/fragments/RotationPersist2WorkerFragment.java#L22).

+I wrote [another blog post](https://tech.instacart.com/how-to-think-about-subjects-part-1/) on how to think about Subjects where I go into some specifics.

 ### Pagination

 I leverage the simple use of a Subject here.
 Honestly, if you don't have your items coming down via an `Observable` already (like through Retrofit or a network request), there's no good reason to use Rx and complicate things.